Simple2B/RobertCohen-deploy/README.md

 <img width="856" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/0bbe832b-f6f3-4c65-a5a3-36c56983738d">

-4. Provide a name for instance — “userbook-app-instance”
+4. Provide a name for e.g.: `userbook-app-instance`

 <img width="858" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/3a91927e-f6d6-4685-91ed-2bf4a6dae1e9">

-5. Under the option Application and OS Images (Amazon Machine Image), select Amazon Linux as selected in the above image.
+5. Under the option `Application and OS Images (Amazon Machine Image)`, select `Amazon Linux` as selected in the above image.

 6. Create a new key pair by clicking on the highlighted button “Create new key pair”